Josseyo/Salon/README.md

 ### Contact Details Page
-![Contact Response details page](documentation/features/sitepages/contact_response.png) Admins can see details of a contact message left by the user.
+![Contact Response details page](documentation/features/sitepages/contact_response.png)

+Admins can see details of a contact message left by the user.
 All of the contact message's information can be seen, including email, name, subject, message, and whether this contact message has been responded to.
 Contact messages can be responded to or deleted via the large buttons at the bottom of the page.
-A link navigates back to the contact requests page
+A link navigates back to the contact requests page.

 **Response Alert**
 ![Response alert](documentation/features/sitepages/response_alert.png)